 - If the running event will be on hilly terrain with some off-road sections, think trail running shoes.

 Of course, this all depends on how comfortable certain clothes and shoes make you feel.
-If you hate running in shorts, for example, don’t wear them!

-The last thing you want on race day is uncomfortable clothing ruining your race or chafing your skin, so choose tried and tested pieces of clothing that you know will be comfortable.
+The last thing you want on race day is uncomfortable clothing ruining your race or chafing your skin.

 Related: Running in the cold: How to dress for winter running

-Fuel your body
+#3 Fuelling your body properly

-Think of your body as a car.
 Before a long journey, what do you do?
 You fill it up with the right kind of petrol, you check the engine, and you check its oil levels.

 Your body works in much the same way – it’s an engine that powers your race, so treat it with the same attention and kindness.